NYUCCL/psiTurk/doc/roadmap.rst

 Database solutions
 ------------------
-Currently **psiTurk** offers a variety of database solutions including local SQLLite files, self-administered MySQL servers, and MySQL processes hosted on Amazon's Web Services (RDS) platform.
+Currently **psiTurk** offers a variety of database solutions including local SQLite files, self-administered MySQL servers, and MySQL processes hosted on Amazon's Web Services (RDS) platform.
 However, all of these are a little clunky and require users to know quite a bit about data management.
-The demands places on these databases by a single experiment are not excessive, and thus there might be a more robust solution (e.g., NoSQL).
+The demands placed on these databases by a single experiment are not excessive, and thus there might be a more robust solution (e.g., NoSQL).
 One possibility is to host a robust cloud-based data API off psiturk.org.

 psiturk.js
 ------------------
-All projects currently should use <b>psiturk.js</b> to save data to the server, update the user status as they progress.
+All projects currently should use **psiturk.js** to save data to the server and update the user status as they progress.
 It might be nice if these included additional features including easily displaying instructions, providing simple quizes, etc...
-In theory many parts of the psiturk command shell could in theory be moved into the psiturk.js library (e.g., one could even create hits and ad via javascript calls).
-This might eventually allow the power of the psiturk platform to be leverages even on simple, standard web server platforms
+In theory many parts of the psiturk command shell could be moved into the psiturk.js library (e.g., one could even create hits and ads via javascript calls).
+This might eventually allow the power of the psiturk platform to be leveraged even on simple, standard web server platforms
 (i.e., not relying on Flask).